ehein6/emu-microbench/README.md

     --block_size         Number of elements to swap at a time --spawn_mode         How to spawn the threads
     --sort_mode          How to shuffle the array
+    --num_trials         Number of times to run the benchmark
 ```

 ### Spawn Modes